-The IPTC has taken over responsibility for the management of the ACAP (Automated Content Access Protocol), the publisher-led project to develop tools for the communication of copyright permissions information.
-A news content specific Profile for Open Digital Rights Language (ODRL) version 2.0 has been defined, which identifies those features of ODRL 2.0 that can most usefully be employed in news syndication and defines additional vocabulary for expressing the usage permissions and constraints that are particular to the news industry.
-This ODRL profile enables a wide range of usage policies to be expressed in NewsML-G2.
-See the IPTC web site www.iptc.org for further details on that standard, named RightsML.
+The IPTC has taken over responsibility for the management of the ACAP (Automated Content Access Protocol), the publisher-led project to develop tools for the communication of copyright permissions information on web sites.
+As a next step a news content specific Profile for Open Digital Rights Language (ODRL) version 2.0 has been defined, branded RightsML, which identifies those features of ODRL 2.0 that can most usefully be employed in news syndication and defines additional vocabulary for expressing the usage permissions and constraints that are particular to the news industry.
+RightsML enables a wide range of usage policies to be expressed in NewsML-G2.
+See the RightsML web site www.rightsml.org for further details.